 (The Readers Digest based its article on “The Greek Diet” by Maria Loi & Sarah Toland)

 Potted History of Olive Oil

-Olive oil is considered by many to be almost magic in its benefits.
-Here is a little at its history.
+Many consider it almost magical in its benefits.
+Here is a little of its history.

-As long ago as 10,000 years, wild olives were being collected in Asia Minor, where the olive tree originated.
+As long ago as 10,000 years, people in Asia Minor, where the olive tree originated, collected wild olives.
 (Though it may also have come from ancient Greece.)
 By about 8,000 years ago, olive oil was being made.
 4,500 years ago, olives were being grown in Crete, though production of olive oil in present-day Greece is thought to long pre-date this.
-The Phoenicians probably introduced olives to Spain, presently the largest olive oil producer in the world, about 3,000 years ago.
+The Phoenicians probably introduced olives to Spain, the largest olive oil producer in the world, about 3,000 years ago.
 They also took the olive tree to North Africa.
 The Greeks took the olive tree to Italy.
 The Roman Empire led to the planting of olive trees all around the Mediterranean.
 It also introduced olive oil exports to England, Germany and France.

 Production of olive oil has continued to increase up to the present day.
-Early, during the Middle ages, it was most important in Italy, Spain and Greece.
-They remain amongst the largest producers and consumers.
-Spain, in fact, accounts for over half of the total world olive oil production.
-Greece is, on a per capita basis, by far the largest olive oil consumer in the world.
+Early, during the Middle ages, it was most important in Italy, Spain and Greece, and they remain amongst the largest producers and consumers.
+Spain, in fact, accounts for over half of the total world production, while Greece is, on a per capita basis, by far the largest consumer in the world.

-Olive oil is now produced in various countries a long way from the Mediterranean Basin.
+Various countries a long way from the Mediterranean Basin now produce olive oil.
 These include: USA, South Africa, Australia, Chile and Argentina.